Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-12-change-game-of-minigame.md

 ## Description

-The game of a minigame can be changed in a dropdown.
-For minigames of a world the path is `/courses/<course-id>/worlds/<world-index>/minigames` and for a dungeon `/courses/<course-id>/worlds/<world-index>/dungeons/<dungeon-index>/minigames`.
+It can be configured which minigame will be played at which minigame spot.

 ## Precondition

 At least one course is created.
-The tester is on the view of an area minigames list as described in the description above.
+The tester is located where the minigames of an area are listed.

 ## Postcondition

-A game of a minigame was changed.
+The game to play for the minigame spot was changed.

 ## Typical procedure

-1. Click on a dropwdown of a minigame to change the game
+1. Click on the dropwdown of a minigame to change the game
 2. Select a specific game
-3. A feedback toast message appears which contains that game was updated
+3. A success message appears
 4. The game is now displayed in the dropdown

 ## Alternative procedures